rcazzara/seldovia/_people/Raby_Francis_John_Frank.md

 Homestead, to which patent was issued November 21, 1930.
 Frank Raby acquired this property in 1945.
-The evidence showed that beginning with one Max Peyser who is said to have been on the land in question prior to 1924 and through 1941 when the testimony shows Mrs. John J. Roe died, each person who lived on the land attempted to transfer his rights thereto by bill of sale.
+The evidence showed that beginning with one Max Peyser who is said to have been on the land in question prior to 1924 and through 1941 when the testimony shows Mrs.Â John J. Roe died, each person who lived on the land attempted to transfer his rights thereto by bill of sale.
 Each bill of sale described personal property only and each purported to transfer personal property only and none of